-3.4 Risks in Pillar I
+3.4 Risks in Pillar 1

-Basel 3 Pillar 1, which forms the basis for the calculation of the regulatory capital requirement, addresses three specific risk types: credit risk, market risk and operational risk:
+Basel III Pillar 1, which forms the basis for the calculation of the regulatory capital requirement, addresses three specific risk types:

 a) Credit Risk

 The credit risk is the main financial risk relative to the other risks for the Group because of its nature of business to finance and invest.
 Credit risk represents the potential financial loss as a consequence of a customer's inability to honour the terms and conditions of a credit facility.
 Such risk is measured with respect to counterparties for both on-balance sheet assets and off-balance sheet items.
 The Group measures and manages Credit Risk by adhering to the following principles: